Australian coach Cahill rallies behind ATP/WTA merger idea

 “I think, hypothetically, it would be a pretty good position for a tennis player to be in, because you know that every single decision being made is made in the best interest of the game,” Cahill told the National newspaper.

-Governance in tennis remains fractious with as many as seven associations running different parts the game.
+Governance in tennis remains fractious with as many as seven associations running different parts of the game.

 Besides the ATP and the WTA Tours, the sport is also controlled by the International Tennis Federation and the boards of the four Grand Slam tournaments.